 - Website clicks – the number of accounts that have clicked on your website link in your business profile (past 7 days)

-- Followers – specifically gender, age range and location (cities and countries), plus the average times your followers are on Instagram on a typical day
+- Followers – specifically gender, age-range and location (cities and countries), plus the average times your followers are on Instagram on a typical day

 - Profile views – the number of times users viewed your business profile (past 7 days)

 This information can help you recognize your fastest buying customers and the ones that interact the most with your brand.
 Use this wisely to create relevant content for your audience.
+Also,

 Businesses can promote their posts using Instagram business tools.
-This is different than a paid Instagram ad, as you can select any image that you have already uploaded and give it a boost with the click of a button through the use of Instagram business tools.
+This is different than a paid Instagram ad, as you can select any image that you have already uploaded and given it a boost with the click of a button through the use of Instagram business tools.